cap-js/docs/node.js/fiori.md

 ## Lean Draft

 Lean draft is a new approach which makes it easier to differentiate between drafts and active instances in your code.
+This new architecture drastically reduces the complexity and enables more features like storing active instances in remote systems while keeping the corresponding drafts in the local persistence.

 ### Enablement